Skyb0rg007/my-scoop-bucket/README.md

 or similar.
 This does mean I cannot use the default checkver or autoupdate features of Scoop (everything is considered "version 4.0.0").

+### Note on persistence
+Plover's portable mode sets the configuration directory to the current directory as long as there is a `plover.cfg` file there.
+However this dumps plugin files and other persistent data in the same directory as the executable itself, making it impossible to symlink into the persist directory.
+To avoid this the Scoop App adds `.cmd` wrappers around `plover` and `plover_command` executables that first set the working directory to the `persist` subfolder.
+The code for this is taken from the [`anki` Scoop module](https://github.com/ScoopInstaller/Extras/blob/21ad585fe555528dae2d27aeab7372303aa9500a/bucket/anki.json#L15).
+This unfortunately means that the command line will flash on launch.

 ## SML of New Jersey
 [Standard ML of New Jersey](https://www.smlnj.org/smlnj.html)